SolarRepublic/neutrino/src/README.md

  - AES-128-SIV encryption/decryption
  - Schema-less Protobuf reading/writing

+Additionally, some dApp-enhancing features are also included:
+ - ChaCha20 + Poly1305 AEAD
+ - SNIP-52 notification client

 ### API Usage

 Tuples (EC Arrays `[]`) are used in places you might normally expect a named struct, such as return values.
 Similarly, virtually all functions opt for ordered parameters instead of named structs.

-This practice helps achieve much lower bundle sizes, but at the expense of API simplicity.
-However, developing in a TypeScript IDE should make this neglible as rich type information makes it clear what the type of purpose of every parameter and return value are.
+This practice allows for much smaller bundle sizes, but comes at the cost of less destructuring verbosity.
+However, a TypeScript IDE should make this drawback neglible since types and documentation explain every parameter and return value.